Why is the Basilica di Santa Maria Maggiore historically significant?

 The Basilica di Santa Maria Maggiore, dating back to the 4th century, is historically significant due to its legendary origins and importance among Rome's papal basilicas.
 Its construction was inspired by a miraculous snowfall on the Esquiline Hill, defining the church's dimensions.
 According to tradition, during Pope Liberius's reign, the Virgin Mary appeared in a dream to the Pope and a wealthy Roman named John, expressing her wish for a church in her honor.
 This miraculous snowfall is commemorated annually on August 5 with a special mass, the Feast of Our Lady of the Snows.
 The basilica's architecture blends Early Christian and Baroque styles, featuring a façade adorned with elaborate mosaics.
 Inside, visitors find frescoes and marble columns that evoke a deep sense of history.
 The mosaics on the triumphal arch narrate sacred stories with meticulous detail, connecting visitors to a bygone era.
 Arriving early in the morning at 7:00 AM when the basilica opens allows for a quieter visit.

-Where to find Basilica di Santa Maria Maggiore in Rome, Italy
+Best tickets to Basilica di Santa Maria Maggiore — compared across 4 providers

 What makes the art and architecture of the basilica noteworthy?